-Still active in the Musical Theatre industry, John has just returned from the Australasian tour of Matilda where he worked as Resident Choreographer.
+Still active in the Musical Theatre industry, John most recently toured with the Australasian production of Matilda where he worked as Resident Choreographer.

 Aged 16, John was accepted into one of the U.K.’s most prestigious Musical Theatre schools, Laine Theatre Arts, where he undertook three years professional training.
 Soon after graduation, he successfully auditioned for the musical Grease, which paved the way for a career spanning 14 years in London’s West End.
 World famous choreographer, Arlene Philips noticed his talent in her production of Grease and went on to cast him in her German production of Starlight Express.
 Returning to the U.K., he successfully auditioned for the original London production of Saturday Night Fever, in which he went on to become Dance Captain.
 During this time, he was asked to be the assistant choreographer to the highly respected choreographer, Karen Bruce, on the arena production of Fame in Oslo, Norway and John could see an opportunity for his career to take a different direction.

 When the London production of Saturday Night Fever closed, John was given the great responsibility of looking after the U.K. tour as Resident Director and Resident Choreographer.
 From this, he was offered the role of Resident Choreographer and Swing as part of the original cast of the Queen musical, We Will Rock You.
 We Will Rock You became a huge success and worldwide opportunities soon followed.
 Now as the Associate Choreographer of We Will Rock You, John had the opportunity to cast and stage the production in Cologne, Germany, Las Vegas, U.S.A., and Melbourne.